 Ms Corbett presented the financial strategy and highlighted financial risks and savings proposals.
 In respect of income, it was proposed to: increase rent by 5.79%; increase tenant service charges by 3.7%; freeze heating charges; increase water rates by 0.1% to ensure full recovery; and to freeze garages and parking charges.

-Ms Corbett responded to Councillor Graham's query that it was likely that the rent would have to be more than doubled based on the current capital programme phasing in the business plan with no increase in debt, should it not have been possible to contribute to stock maintenance through the Expensive Void Disposals Programme.
+Ms Corbett responded to Councillor Graham's query that it was likely that the rent increase would have been more than double, should it not have been possible to contribute to stock maintenance through the Expensive Void Disposals Programme.